mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 ```````````````````
 :class:`~uds.translator.data_record.mapping_data_record.MappingDataRecord` class is used to define an entries
 in diagnostic messages that can be translated to labels due to some known mapping.
 That means that physical value would usually be str type.

-If *user provides raw value for which no mapping is defined*
-though, then a warning would be reported.
+Typical use cases:
+ - Status indicators (e.g. meaning for DTC status bits)
+ - Boolean flags (e.g. 0="No", 1="Yes")
+ - Enumerated values (0="Low", 1="Medium", 2="High", ...)

 .. note:: Raw values for which mapping is not defined are handled the same way as per
   :class:`~uds.translator.data_record.raw_data_record.RawDataRecord`.
 Same goes for int type physical values.
-  This is fallback mechanism for Mapping Data Records with labels defined only for some raw values.
+  This is a fallback mechanism in case labels were not defined for possible raw values.

 **Example code:**